dotnet/docs/docs/standard/native-interop/calling-conventions.md

 ## Platform default calling convention

-Most platforms use one canonical calling conventions and explicitly specified calling convention is unnecessary in most cases.
+Most platforms use one canonical calling convention and an explicitly specified calling convention is unnecessary in most cases.

-For x86 architecture, the default calling convention is platform-specific.
-StdCall is the default calling convention on Windows x86 and it is used by most Win32 APIs.
+For the x86 architecture, the default calling convention is platform-specific.
+Stdcall ("standard call") is the default calling convention on Windows x86 and it is used by most Win32 APIs.
 Cdecl is the default calling convention on Linux x86.
 Windows ports of open source libraries that originated on Unix often use Cdecl calling convention even on Windows x86 and it is necessary to explicitly specifify the Cdecl calling convention in P/Invoke declarations for interop with these libraries.

-For non-x86 architectures, both StdCall and Cdecl calling conventions are treated as the canonical platform default calling convention.
+For non-x86 architectures, both Stdcall and Cdecl calling conventions are treated as the canonical platform default calling convention.

 ## Specifying calling conventions in managed P/Invoke declarations

-The calling conventions are specific by types in System.Runtime.CompilerServices namespace or their combinations:
+The calling conventions are specific by types in the System.Runtime.CompilerServices namespace or their combinations:

 - [CallConvCdecl](xref:System.Runtime.CompilerServices.CallConvCdecl)
 - [CallConvFastcall](xref:System.Runtime.CompilerServices.CallConvFastcall)